S1L3NC37/claude-code-cyber-defense-writeups/wrapping-a-security-cli-with-mcp.md

 ### Starting from the scaffold

+I started by opening up Claude Code.
 New project, `/init`, then a CLAUDE.md describing what I was building: an MCP server exposing a `scan_evtx` tool that runs Hayabusa, returns structured JSON, filters by severity, and handles errors gracefully.

 ![Claude writing the initial CLAUDE.md for the Hayabusa MCP project](images/mcp-hayabusa/claudesinithayabusa.png)